 - and the contact rate between individuals.

 Additional parameters can be added to describe more complex cycles of transmission.
 Thus, R0 is affected by numerous biological, socio-behavioral, and environmental factors that govern pathogen transmission.

 This occurs when a large enough proportion of a population is immune to an infectious disease (through vaccination and/or prior illness) to make its spread from person to person unlikely (Source: HHS).

 Each pathogen has a different herd immunity threshold (HIT), defined as the fraction of a population that must be immune to confer herd immunity on those not protected from a disease.
-Herd immunity threshold population proportions can vary from 79–84 percent of the population for Diphtheria, which has a R0 of 4 to 5, to 96–99 percent of the population for Measles, which has a R0 of 11 to 18.
+Herd immunity threshold population proportions can vary from 79–84 percent of the population for Diphtheria, which has an R0 of 4 to 5, to 96–to 99 percent of the population for Measles, which has an R0 of 11 to 18.
 The R0 for the current (in March 2020) novel coronavirus, SARS-COV-2, is currently estimated at somewhere between 2.2 and 5.7.
 (As per this recent article, the herd immunity threshold for SAR-COV-2 is believed to be 60 percent).

 The process of identifying, assessing, and managing people who have been exposed to a contagious disease to prevent onward transmission (More information: Kaiser Family Foundation).

 SHAH: Physical distancing has been in place for a few months now.
 What do we need to move away from it?

 KOCHTITZKY: Physical distancing measures are working to reduce community transmission, avoid overwhelming our hospitals, and ultimately save lives.
 But they cannot be sustained indefinitely at this scale.
 To gradually move away from a reliance on physical distancing as our primary tool for controlling future spread, we need:

 - better data to identify areas of spread and the rate of exposure and immunity in the population